Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

 For instructions on how to cook the beef birria in a slow cooker, see further down the post, as well as in the recipe card.
 Here is how to make this recipe completely on stovetop:

-1. Prep the Chilis: Cut off the stems from all the chilis, make a slit to open them up, and discard the seeds.
-Toast them in a hot pan for 1-2 minutes until fragrant.
-Soak them in hot water for 20 minutes.
+1. Prep the Chilis: I start by removing the stems from all the chilis, then I make a slit to open them up and discard the seeds.
+Next, I toast them in a hot pan for about 1-2 minutes until they become fragrant.
+After toasting, I soak them in hot water for about 20 minutes.
+This step helps to rehydrate and soften the chilis.

-2. Sauté Aromatics: Heat 1 Tbsp of oil in a Dutch oven or a large pot.
-Add the diced onion, chopped garlic, and roughly chopped tomatoes.
-Sauté until softened.
-Transfer the mixture to a blender.
+2. Sauté Aromatics: I heat up 1 tablespoon of oil in my Dutch oven or large pot.
+Then, I add the diced onion, chopped garlic, and roughly chopped tomatoes, and sauté them until they’re nice and softened.
+Once they’re ready, I transfer the mixture to a blender.

-3. Prepare Birria Sauce: In the blender, combine the soaked chilies, sautéed aromatics, and the additional ingredients for the sauce (tomato paste, ginger, apple cider vinegar, beef stock, and all the spices).
-Blend until smooth.
+3. Prepare Birria Sauce: In the blender, I combine the above sautéed mixture with soaked chilies, and all the additional ingredients for the sauce: tomato paste, ginger, apple cider vinegar, beef stock, and all the spices.
+Then, I blend everything until it’s smooth and well combined.

-4. Brown the Beef: Generously season the beef with salt and pepper.
-In the same Dutch oven, heat the remaining 2 Tbsp of oil.
-Add beef and brown them on all sides.
-Remove and set aside.
+4. Brown the Beef: I generously season the beef with salt and pepper.
+Then, in the same Dutch oven, I heat up the remaining 2 tablespoons of oil.
+Once the oil is hot, I add the beef and brown it on all sides until it’s nice and golden.
+After that, I remove the beef from the Dutch oven and set it aside.

-5. Simmer the Birria: Pour the blended sauce back into the Dutch oven, along with 4 cups of beef stock.
-Add the browned meat.
-Cover and simmer for 3-4 hours, until the meat is tender.
+5. Simmer the Birria: I pour the blended sauce back into the Dutch oven, and then add 4 cups of beef stock.
+Next, I return the browned meat to the pot.
+After that, I cover the Dutch oven and let everything simmer for 3-4 hours until the meat becomes tender.
+I stir the pot occasionally.

-6. Shred the Meat: After the stew has finished cooking, remove and shred the meat.
+6. Shred the Meat: After the stew is done cooking, I take out the meat and shred it using two forks.

-7. Strain and Skim: Strain the remaining sauce through a fine-mesh sieve into a clean pot to get a refined broth.
+7. Strain and Skim: I strain the remaining sauce through a fine-mesh sieve into a clean pot to get a refined broth.

-8. Optional Sear: In a lightly greased skillet, sear the shredded beef for a few minutes until the edges become a bit crispy.
+8. Optional Sear: In a lightly greased skillet, I sear the shredded beef for a few minutes until the edges become a bit crispy.
+This is optional, but so good.

-9. Cook Ramen Noodles: Prepare the ramen noodles according to the package instructions.
+9. Cook Ramen Noodles: Then I prepare the ramen noodles according to the package instructions.

-10. Assemble: Place cooked ramen noodles in a bowl.
-Ladle the clear, strained Birria broth over the noodles.
-Top with the shredded beef, cilantro, radishes, and soft-boiled eggs.
-Serve with slices of lime.
+10. Assemble: I put cooked ramen noodles in a bowl.
+Then, I ladle the clear, strained Birria broth over the noodles.
+After that, I top it all with the shredded beef, cilantro, radishes, and soft-boiled eggs.
+Finally, I serve it with slices of lime.

 Alpana’s Tips and Tricks

-- Timing is Everything: Soaking the dried chilis for at least 20 minutes helps to soften them, making it easier to blend into a smooth sauce.
+• Soak the chilis: I soak the dried chilis for at least 20 minutes.
+This helps them to soften, making it easier to blend into a smooth sauce.
 Don’t rush this step.

-- Meat Matters: Use bone-in short ribs if possible.
+• Choice of Meat : Lately, I’ve been using bone-in short ribs.
 The bones add extra flavor and richness to the broth.
-That being said, chuck roast cut into large chunks works well too.
+That being said, chuck roast cut into large chunks still makes amazing birria.

-- Spice it Up: If you love your food spicy, you can add more Chiles de árbol, or even include a serrano or habanero pepper into the sauce blend.
+• Spice it Up: If you love your food spicy, just add more Chiles de árbol.

-- The Magic of Fat: Skim the fat, but save it!
-You can use this aromatic fat to cook the ramen noodles or sear the shredded beef.
-And its a MUST for frying Birria Tacos.
-(We always save this in a container and refrigerate it.
+• Save the Fat: Skim the fat, but save it!
+It’s a MUST for frying Birria Tacos, and you’ll probably want to try some of them with your big batch of birria.
+(I always save this in a container and refrigerate it.
 Simply pop it in a microwave before using it.)

-- Noodle Notes: You can use any ramen noodle of your preference.
+• Noodle Notes: You can use any ramen noodle of your preference.
 This recipe works well in cup-o-noodles type ramen too.
 Simply use Birria broth instead of water.
-We love to add a little cheese in the noodle cup so it’s nicely gooey and melty.
+I love to add a little cheese in the noodle cup so it’s nicely gooey and melty.

 Possible Variations: